 Notes to Editors:

 West System International (a division of Wessex Resins and Adhesives) manufactures and provides international support for the world-renowned WEST SYSTEM and PRO-SET marine epoxy brands.
 Since Michigan boatbuilding brothers Meade, Joel and Jan Gougeon first experimented with the bonding power of epoxy over 50 years ago, the WEST SYSTEM® and PRO-SET® product ranges have become the epoxies of choice for private boat owners, boat manufacturers, chandlers and naval engineers throughout the world.
-West System International (WSI) has been working in partnership with Gougeon Brothers, Inc. for more than 30 years, manufacturing WEST SYSTEM and PRO-SET epoxies here in the UK.
+West System International (WSI) has been working in partnership with Gougeon Brothers, Inc. for more than 36 years, manufacturing WEST SYSTEM and PRO-SET epoxies here in the UK.
 WEST SYSTEM and PRO-SET epoxy systems have a long-distinguished history that has earned a unique place at the heart of the worldwide epoxy user community.
 Whether you need an epoxy for laminating, bonding, coating, tooling or infusion, the combined breadth of WEST SYSTEM and PRO-SET products will provide the solution.
-Both ranges have passed extensive quality testing and are approved to ISO 9001 Quality Management - products are also certified by Lloyds Register.
+Both ranges have passed extensive quality testing and are certified by Lloyds Register.

 Media enquiries: